 I’ve kept returning to that passage over the last few week, wondering exactly how it is the fallen angels are moved in that passage.
 As I write, I ponder if the distinctions are arbitrary – it’s such a small difference.
 But as I read and reread, I have trouble hearing Thucydides and Plato.
 Shakespeare and Purcell are somehow engrained in my musical sensibilities.
 I can’t “unhear” them.

-Alice Goodman got back into reading Milton while talking to me about The Death of Klinghoffer in an interview for VAN Magazine.
+Alice Goodman got me back into reading Milton while talking to me about The Death of Klinghoffer in an interview for VAN Magazine.
 She’s republished her libretto in its entirety without any cuts.
 In some ways she’s a real hero of mine, as the libretto of Nixon in China puts me on edge every time I hear or read it.
 But the questions I have after talking to her are ones that only time will answer.
 I wonder whether people will be able to “unhear” John Adams’ opera.
 After all the fuss, the protests, the sheer noise, I wonder if people will be able to hear Alice’s when they read it.
 It’s as if we now have two operas: we have “Klinghoffer” as it’s referred to colloquially, and we have The Death of Klinghoffer, a work of poetry embedded in Alice’s new book, History Is Our Mother.
-But sat here in my womb chair in Oberlin, I can’t help but wonder if it’s another arbitrary distinction.